BeauJoh/thesis/seminar/slides.md

 * Presented highly accurate model for predicting execution times of OpenCL kernels.
 * The predictions are highly accurate, differing from the measured experimental run-times by an average of only 1.2%
 * Correspond to execution time mispredictions of 9 $\mu$s to 1 sec according to problem size.
-* Previously unseen code can be instrumented once, AIWC metrics embedded for quick performance prediction.
+* Previously unencountered code can be instrumented once, AIWC metrics embedded for quick performance prediction.
 * Same methodology could be applied to energy usage and hardware events.

-# Future Work -- Scheduling
+# Future Work -- Prediction

 * Scheduler integration -- StarPU, Ompss, CoreTsar or AutoMatch?
 * Potential to be more prescriptive than the Berkeley Dwarf Taxonomy